usegalaxy-eu/website/index-ssh.md

 ![Screenshot showing tool panel when searching a tag](/tags.png)

 Are you looking for a specific tool?
 Type in the name, for example, **Open Refine**.
-The tool also has a little star that you can click to add it to your favorites and the costumised tool panel.
+The tool also has a little star (in the same line as the tool name) that you can click to add it to your favorites and the costumised tool panel.

 ![Screenshot showing tool panel when favorising a specific tool](/tool_fav.png)